- Route: Unassigned

 - Email: firstname.lastname@example.org

 About: Hi there!
-I am a first year Mechanical Engineering student from Plano, Texas.
+I am a second year Mechanical Engineering student from Plano, Texas.
 I am absolutely captivated by engineering and its calling for solving problems, small and large.
 Outside of Texas 4000 and classes, you can find me working in the Longhorn Racing SAE Garage, doing research in the Human Centered Robotics Lab, or playing ultimate frisbee with friends.
 I hope one day to become an astronaut and journey to space, but for now I'll settle to replace a rocket with a bike and fight cancer on my way to Alaska! :)

 Why I Ride

 Fulfilling my dreams began a long time ago with my childhood experiences in my family.
 Today, it continues to grow as I start this journey riding for my high school science teacher and science fair sponsor, who suffers from an advanced form of lung cancer that has spread to other organs.
 My passion for science began in my childhood with simple robotics, but now I know one day I want to push the boundaries of human capabilities by integrating robots into the lives of those who have suffered great losses through cancer and many other immobilizing diseases.
 I can only strive for these goals with the support of family, friends, and most importantly, my teachers along the way.